Pink and white water lily flower floating on a pond with green lily pads surrounding it, and a reflection of the flower on the water surface.

 Tonle Sap is the largest freshwater lake in Southeast Asia and one of the richest fishing lakes in the world.
 What makes it extraordinary is how dramatically it changes between the wet and dry seasons — swelling from around 2,500 km² to 12,000 km², with water levels rising by 8–10 metres.
 Every visit is different depending on the time of year.

-Is it worth going in the dry season?
+Is it worth going during the dry season?

 Both seasons are worth visiting — just for completely different reasons.